hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 This code bundles the data and operations related to a car into an object.
 When object properties have function values, we call them **methods**.
 The methods here are responsible for changing the state of the `raceCar` object.

-Note that JavaScript won't stop you from changing the `fuelLevel` property directly instead of calling the `refuel` method.
+JavaScript won't stop you from changing the `fuelLevel` property directly instead of calling the `refuel` method.
 That's a limitation of JavaScript.
 The OO style strongly discourages changing property values directly.
 Instead, it *encourages using methods to interface with the object*.
 We can see why that is by looking at the implementation for `refuel`.
 The `fuelLevel` property should be a number that's a fraction of 1.
 The `refuel` method ensures that it never exceeds that value.
 If you only use `refuel` to increase the `fuelLevel` of the car, it'll never exceed 1.
 If you directly access and change `fuelLevel`, though, you may end up violating that restriction.

 ## 5. Polymorphism

 Polymorphism refers to the ability of objects with different types to respond to the same method invocation.
-In other words, data of different types can respond to a common interface.
+In other words, *data of different types can respond to a common interface*.
 It's a crucial concept in OO programming that can lead to more maintainable code.

 It can be implemented through inheritance by *method overriding*.
 It can also be implemented through **duck typing**; by ensuring that objects of different **types** *use the same method name to perform different but related functions*, those objects can be interacted with in a uniform way.